THE VMIAC DECLARATION

 The topics include:

-• OUR EXPERIENCES: How we conceptualise and understand our experiences
+• OUR EXPERIENCES: How we conceptualise and

 • SOCIAL CHANGE: How we want society to change

-• CONCEPTS: The concepts that would shape a wonderful mental health system
+• CONCEPTS: The concepts that would shape a

-• PEOPLE & VALUES: The people and values we need for support
+• PEOPLE & VALUES: The people and values we need

-• PLACES & SERVICES: The places and services we want to access for support
+• PLACES & SERVICES: The places and services

-• ACTIONS & SUPPORTS: The things we need to do, or receive, for support
+• ACTIONS & SUPPORTS: The things we need to

 • ACCESS: How we need to access these things

-• OUR LIFE OUTCOMES: How our lives will be different
+• OUR LIFE OUTCOMES: How our lives will be

 OUR EXPERIENCES

 We have very diverse ways of understanding the experiences that are often called ‘mental illness’.
-However less than 20% of people thought that ‘mental illness’ was a helpful or accurate description.
+However, less than 20% of people thought that ‘mental illness’ was a helpful or accurate description.

 experience